Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Do I still have to pay the buyer’s agent?

 This is now negotiable.
-Under the old system, sellers were expected to offer buyer agent compensation through the MLS.
-After the NAR settlement, you can offer reduced compensation, no compensation, or negotiate buyer agent fees separately.
-Many sellers still offer some buyer agent compensation to maximize buyer pool, but the amount is now your choice.
+After the NAR settlement, you can offer reduced buyer agent compensation, no compensation, or negotiate buyer agent fees separately.
+Many sellers still offer some buyer agent compensation to attract a wider buyer pool, but the amount is now your choice.

 The Bottom Line on Chicago Commission Rates

-Real estate commission rates in Chicago remain high relative to the service provided—especially in neighborhoods where homes sell within days at or above asking price.
+Real estate commission rates in Chicago remain high relative to how quickly homes sell—especially in neighborhoods where properties go under contract within days at or above asking price.
 The traditional 5-6% model was designed for a different era when agents spent months finding buyers through newspaper ads and open houses.

 In 2026, technology and market demand do most of that work automatically.
-Your listing hits thousands of buyer eyeballs within hours of going live.
-The question is whether that’s worth $15,000-$20,000 or $1,995.
+Your listing reaches thousands of active buyers within hours of going live.
+The question worth asking: does a percentage-based fee structure reflect the work involved in your specific market?

-The NAR settlement gave sellers more negotiating power.
-Use it.
-Interview multiple agents, compare commission structures, and seriously consider flat-fee alternatives.
-Your equity is worth protecting.
+The NAR settlement gave sellers more negotiating power and more options.
+Interview multiple agents, compare commission structures, and explore flat-fee alternatives.
+Understanding your options is the first step to making an informed decision.

 Ready to keep more of your equity?